matn7/CS-Notes/src/main/java/java/ORANGE.md

 ### 45. HTTP errors protocols qualification.

-- **1xx:** Information
+- **1xx**: Information.
-- **2xx:** Success 201 created, 200 OK, 204
+- **2xx**: Success 201 created, 200 OK, 204.
-- **3xx:** Redirection
+- **3xx**: Redirection.
-- **4xx:** Client error, 404, 400, 403 forbidden, 401 unauthorized
+- **4xx**: Client error, 404, 400, 403 forbidden, 401 unauthorized.
-- **5xx:** Server error
+- **5xx**: Server error.

 ### 46. SOLID

-- **Single Responsible Principle:** One class should have one and only one responsibility.
+- **Single Responsible Principle**: One class should have one and only one responsibility.
-- **Open closed principle:** Software component should be open for extension, but closed for modification.
+- **Open closed principle**: Software component should be open for extension, but closed for modification.
-- **Liskov substitution principle:** Derived type must be completely substitutable for their base type.
+- **Liskov substitution principle**: Derived type must be completely substitutable for their base type.
-- **Interface segregation principle:** Client should not be forced to implement unnecessary methods which they will not use.
+- **Interface segregation principle**: Client should not be forced to implement unnecessary methods which they will not use.
-- **Dependency Inversion principle:** Dependent on abstraction not on concretion.
+- **Dependency Inversion principle**: Dependent on abstraction not on concretion.

-**SOLID**
+**SOLID.**

 - Single Responsible Principle:
     - Every class should have a single responsibility.
     - Class should be small.
     - Avoid very big classes, split it into smaller classes.
 - Open close principle:
-    - Class should be open for extension but closed for modification
+    - Class should be open for extension but closed for modification.
     - You should be able to extend class behavior without modifying it.
     - Use private variables with getters and setters only when you need them.
     - Use abstract base class.